What Is Death Anxiety (Thanatophobia or Fear of Death): Symptoms & Ways To Overcome It

 4. Write down your thoughts

-Write down a list of all your death-related fears to identify what you are afraid of and what triggers you.
+Write down a list of all your mortality-related fears to identify what you are afraid of and what triggers you.
 This can be an excellent first step if you’re finding it hard to talk about phobia with others, and it’s something you could take with you to a therapy session.

 5. Avoid unhelpful coping strategies